-As a result of the aforementioned interim impairment analyses as of September 30, 2020, the Company recognized within Other expenses, net (note 6), impairment losses of goodwill, which did not imply the use of resources, for an aggregate amount of \$108,187, of which, \$81,290 corresponded to the operating segment of the Company in Panama and \$26,897 corresponded to the Company's operating segment in Costa Rica.
+In addition, as a result of the aforementioned interim impairment analyses as of September 30, 2020, the Company recognized within other expenses, net (note 6), non-cash impairment losses of goodwill for an aggregate amount of \$108,187, of which, \$81,290 corresponded to the operating segment of the Company in Panama and \$26,897 corresponded to the Company's operating segment in Costa Rica (note 4A).
 In these countries, which had already been showing impairment risks in recent quarters according to the Company's sensitivity analyses, the net book value of the Company's operating segments in Panama and Costa Rica exceeded their corresponding value in use.
 In this interim analysis as of September 30, 2020, the value in use in the other countries where the Company operates exceeded in each case its respective net book value.
+For comparison purposes, Costa Rica's impairment loss in 2020 was also reclassified as part of discontinued operations (notes 3A and 4A).

-Nonetheless, in the periodic impairment analysis carried out as of December 31, 2020, the Company did not determine additional impairment losses of goodwill in any of the groups of CGUs to which goodwill balances have been assigned in the different countries in which the Company operates.
-In the impairment analysis as of December 31, 2019, losses due to impairment of goodwill were not determined.
+Complementarily, in the periodic impairment analysis conducted as of December 31, 2021 and 2020, the Company did not determine additional impairment losses of goodwill in any of the groups of CGUs to which goodwill balances have been assigned in the different countries in which the Company operates.

-In connection with to the interim impairment analyzes as of September 30, 2020, in the case of the operating segment in Panama, which results have been the most affected by the negative effects of the COVID-19 Pandemic in 2020 and where a slower recovery is expected, the value in use as of September 30, 2020 decreased by 44.5 % as compared with 2019.
+In connection with to the interim impairment analyzes as of September 30, 2020, in the case of the operating segment in Panama, which results were significantly affected by the negative effects of the COVID-19 Pandemic in 2020 and where a slower recovery is expected, the value in use as of September 30, 2020 decreased by 44.5 % as compared with 2019.
 Of this reduction, 1.3 percentage points ("p.p.") resulted from the increase in the discount rate from 8.9% in 2019 to 9.1% as of September 30, 2020, 6.2 p.p. of the decrease were related to the reduction in the long-term growth rate used to determine the terminal value from 3.7% in 2019 to 2.5% as of September 30, 2020, and 37 p.p. of the decrease resulted from the reduction in sales estimates over the projected years.
 In relation to the operating segment in Costa Rica, which recovery expectations will be slower due to the COVID-19 Pandemic, the value in use as of September 30, 2020 decreased by 21.1% as compared with 2019.
 Of this decrease, 3.4 p.p. resulted from the reduction in the long-term growth rate of the terminal value from 3.5% in 2019 to 3.0% as of September 30, 2020 and 19.1 p.p. of the decrease were related to the reduction in sales estimates over the projected years, partially offset by a positive effect of 1.5 p.p. as a result of the reduction in the discount rate from 10.7% in 2019 to 10.5% as of September 30, 2020.